 Fertilizing rhododendron bushes isn’t necessary if the shrubs are planted in fertile soil.
-If garden soil is poor, or you use certain types of mulch that deplete nitrogen in the soil, feeding rhododendrons is one way to provide the plants with nutrients.
+If your garden soil is poor, or you use certain types of mulch that deplete nitrogen in the soil, feeding rhododendrons is one way to provide the plants with nutrients.
 Read on to learn how to fertilize rhododendrons.

 When to Feed a Rhododendron